If you'd like to know about some of my family members, please read on.

 My daughter Sherry Goffin Kondor took on the role of managing my career in May 2011.
 Her wisdom and talent have always been energizing forces for me.
 I'm grateful to have her as my "new" manager not only because she knows me so well as a person, but because she knows how to navigate the business side of managing an artist in the twenty-first century.
 I am in very capable hands.

 Sherry's many prior qualifications include a lifetime of success in the music business beginning in her early years with singing, writing and producing.
 With the birth of her kids, she was inspired to start a children's record label called Sugar Beats, which became very successful by all measures including winning scores of parenting awards.
 The discovery of young talent was inevitable, and her passion turned to developing the career of a young Singer/Songwriter/Actor named Jesse McCartney who, under her care for the past 9 years, has grown to international stardom.
-Her selective eye for exceptional talent continues.
-She has now added a new artist to her Good Noize Entertainment roster: "Dark Pop Diva" Guinevere.
+Her selective eye for exceptional talent included on her Good Noize Entertainment roster: "Dark Pop Diva" Guinevere.